It comes with a long list of symptoms, but one of the most common is acne.

-What’s more, PCOS acne can be easy to identify because it’s quite different from the pimples you might have had as a teenager.
+What’s more, PCOS acne can be easy to identify because it’s quite different from the classical skin conditions you might have experienced as a teenager.

 In this article: 📝

 - What is PCOS?